-- Fast Idle -Throttle setting that causes engine to operate at a faster speed for easier starting. - Throttle Latch Device that sets idle speed to fast idle when choke control is operated. - Chain Brake Stops the saw chain. - Drive Sprocket Drives the saw chain. - Clutch Turns drive sprocket when engine rpm is fast enough to provide the power needed for cutting.
+- 1. FAST IDLE Throttle setting that causes engine to operate at a faster speed for easier starting. - THROTTLE LATCH Device that sets idle speed to fast idle when choke control is operated. - 3.
+CHAIN BRAKE Stops the saw chain. - 4.
+DRIVE SPROCKET Drives saw chain. - 5.
+CLUTCH Turns drive sprocket when engine rpm is fast enough to provide the power needed for cutting.